n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatanthropic.md

 ## Node options

-* **Maximum Number of Tokens**: Enter maximum number of tokens used in the completion length.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
 * **Sampling Temperature**: Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
 * **Top K**: Enter the number of token choices the model uses to generate the next token.
 * **Top P**: Use this option to set the probability the completion should use.
 Use a lower value to ignore less probable options.